FrankHong1/Jekyll-site/_posts/2024-08-04-Runge-kutta-solver.md

 4. Created conditions for the loop to end:
   * when `t` reaches `t_f`.
   * Or when both the population extinct.

+### Playing around with it

 Now we can play around with it!
 With the help of ***matplot***:
 ```
 import matplotlib.pyplot as plt
 ```
-We get to have a better visual understanding of whatever is going on, let's try it out with the following configurations:
+We get to have a better visual understanding of whatever is going on.

+Let's try it out with the following configurations:

 ```
 params = {'prey_birthrate': 0.3,